 Your work, your family, your friends, staying connected, staying fit, entertainment.
 Sleep can often drop further and further down your list of priorities.

-But, if you can personally commit to getting 8 hours of sleep a night and making sleep as important as your other priorities you will notice a dramatic shift in your clarity, energy, focus and creativity.
+If you can commit to getting 8 hours a night and making it as important as your other priorities you will notice a dramatic shift in your clarity, energy, focus and creativity.

 2. Cut out the technology

 We check for notifications or respond to emails rather than just unplugging and winding down before sleep.

 If it’s not smart phones many of us have a television in our room and we are catching up on the latest Netflix series before we switch off the light.

 Wakefulness is often triggered by blue light that emanates from a computer or smartphone screen which can affect the rhythm of your sleep.